bufbuild-ru/docs/docs/bsr/module/publish/index.md

 ## Pushing with labels

 Labels allow you to add a commit to the history of a specific stream of development like a release or a feature, similar to branches and tags in a VCS.
 If no other label is applied, the commit is added to the history of the [default label](../../repositories/#default-label), which is similar to the default branch in a VCS (for example `main` in Git).As a best practice, we recommend always explicitly specifying the labels you want to push to rather than relying on the current default label in the BSR.
-See [Commits and labels](../../commits-labels/) for more details about label properties and behavior.To apply a label to a commit, add the `--label` flag—you can add multiple labels in the same push command by adding multiple flags:
+See [Commits and labels](../../commits-labels/) for more details about label properties and behavior.To apply a label to a commit, add the `--label` flag — you can add multiple labels in the same push command by adding multiple flags:

 ::: info Apply the 'v1.0.1' and 'releases' labels to the commit